Remi-Gau/eCobidas/docs/10-motivations.md

 COBIDAS report outside of some circles.

 One possible reason for this might be the unwieldy nature of the report.
-Anticipating this issue, the authors of the guidelines included a checklist (Appendix D) that still ended up taking almost 30 of the 70 pages of the whole document.
+Anticipating this issue, the authors of the guidelines included a checklist that still ended up taking almost 30 of the 70 pages of the whole document.
 Anyone who has used this checklist tends to agree that it is a great resource but that it is a bit cumbersome to interpret and apply.

-So the goal of this project is to facilitate the use of this checklist.
-But, if done right, this could also in the long term enhance the adoption of emerging neuroimaging standards (BIDS, fMRIprep, NIDM...), facilitate data sharing and pre-registration, help with peer-review...
+So the goal of this project is to facilitate the use of this checklist and of similar guidelines.

 ## Reduce inefficiencies

+Currently, the research workflow around methods reporting has us do the same thing several times (very often manually) which leads to inefficiencies and multiplies the chances for human errors like forgetting to report some parameters or mis-reporting it.

+For example, a researcher would have to write or rewrite some aspects of the methods used when

+1.  when preparing a pre-registration describing the planned study
+1.  during the data curation process that usually involves adding metadata elements that relate to the details of the data acquisition,
+1.  when actually working the methods and results section where we have to back and forth to the code we used to run the experiment and to the dataset to make sure important details are accurately reported,
+1.  when sharing raw or derived data which also usually involves adding a minimum of methods-related metadata if the shared data is to be meaningfully reusable.

--   lost time trying to figure out what:
+Another source of inefficiency is the time lost trying to figure out:

--   other authors did
+-   what the authors of a paper actually did
-    -   to compare our results
+    -   when we would like to compare our results to theirs
     -   when reviewing papers
--   what we did 6 months ago
+-   what we actually did 6 months ago but forgot to make a note of it.

--   we often have to report the same information
-    -   when writing a pre-registration
-    -   when curating our data
-    -   when writing our methods and results section
-    -   when sharing data
+So a potential side effect of using a checklist to systematically capture how data was acquired and analyzed would therefore be to make us more efficient.
+Having filled in a checklist once to generate a small set of files that capture the vast majority of our acquisition and analysis pipeline, we could easily share those files with our data, when submitting a paper or to generate a method section automatically.